 Ash Trees for the Southwest

 Modesto Ash Tree (Fraxinus velutina) is a moderate to fast-growing tree.
 It is deciduous and the leaves turn a bright golden yellow in the fall.
 They can grow about 50ft tall and 50-60ft wide.
 Excellent shade tree for a medium-sized backyard.
 This tree is drought tolerant and can tolerate poor soil, which makes it an excellent choice for southwestern landscapes.
 Arizona Ash is another good all-time favorite.
 It is remarkably similar to the Modesto ash but slightly taller and has narrow leaves.
 It is very drought tolerant once it gets established.
 The more water you provide it during its first 2-3 years after planting the faster it will grow.
 Learn about caring for Ash Trees.

 The Arizona Ash is another good all-time favorite.
-It is very similar to the Modesto ash but slightly taller and narrower leaves.
+It is very similar to the Modesto ash but has slightly taller and has narrower leaves.
 It is very drought tolerant once it gets established.
 The more water you provide it during its first 2-3 years after planting the faster it will grow.

-The Raywood Ash Tree I love this shade tree it is moderate to a fast-growing tree that provides lots of great shade plus – it will also give you color during the fall season as it turns a nice dark reddish color.
+The Raywood Ash Tree I love this shade tree it is a moderate to a fast-growing tree that provides lots of great shade plus – it will also give you color during the fall season as it turns a nice dark reddish color.

 The care and water requirements are the same as all Ash trees.
-Plant it in the front of your home for a really great landscaping scene.
-Not only will it provide you with the shade it will also give you that nice curb, landscape appeal.
+Plant it in front of your home for a really great landscaping scene.
+Not only will it provide you with the shade it will also give you that nice curb, and landscape appeal.
 Your neighbors might ask “where did you get that tree”?

 Rosea) Moderate to a fast-growing tree.
 It is deciduous and the leaves turn a bright golden yellow in the fall.
 They can grow to 50ft tall and 50-60ft wide.
 Excellent shade tree for a medium-sized backyard.
-This tree is drought tolerant and can tolerate poor soil, which makes it a good choice for southwestern landscapes.
+This tree is drought tolerant and can tolerate poor soil, which makes it an excellent choice for southwestern landscapes.